Zheruel/Playground/README.md

 8. 3Sum -> https://leetcode.com/problems/3sum

-Sort array, if element not first skip if element is equal to the first element.
+Sort array + two pointers, if element not first skip if element is equal to the first element.
 Do the same for the left pointer when hitting a match.
 Time Complexity: O(n^2), Space complexity O(1) but could be O(n) depending of the sort implementation

 9. Merge Intervals -> https://leetcode.com/problems/merge-intervals/